The Technology

 Tennessee Grandmother Jailed After AI Facial Recognition Error Links Her to Fraud Case

-via The Guardian·yesterday
+via The Guardian·Mar 13

 Angela Lipps spent nearly six months in jail after AI software incorrectly linked her to a North Dakota bank fraud case.
 The incident exposes the severe real-world consequences of algorithmic errors in the criminal justice system, where innocent citizens face incarceration due to technological failure.
 This case serves as a stark warning about the reliability of AI tools in high-stakes legal and security contexts.